 Starting at the top, you’ll spend most of the ride curving down the sides of the valley, rolling down hills, zig-zagging your way to the Old Ranger station and passing through Ngarigo and Thredbo Diggings campgrounds (pro tip: they make great pit stops).
 Riding the hard-packed rocky path will test your thighs and backside (saddle soreness is real), but the gravel offers a great surface to test your mad skills, and custom-built suspension bridges (spoiler: there’s six) will take you over the river running below you.

 How you tackle the track is completely up to you and your crew.
 With shorter, easier ride or adventurous, technical ride options the track can be completed in sections that suit your (or crew’s) level of experience.

 Just remember it’s a shared use track, so take care and expect to pass the occasional trout-carrying fisherman, enthusiastic hiker or riders coming the other way.

 Fancy yourself a gravity junkie?
 Get your fix on Thredbo Mountain Bike Park’s gravity trails.

-Taking on gravity not your thing, but still eager for thrills?
-The extended Thredbo Valley track downstream from Bullocks Flat was made for you.
-The additional 18.4km lower Thredbo Valley Track stretch to Gaden Trout Hatchery is a challenging section, packed with technical parts (incl. high berms, rocky surfaces, and steep parts) as it follows the river down through remote sub-alpine landscapes.
+Eager for thrills?
+The 18.4km (one-way) Gaden Trout Hatchery downstream from Bullocks Flat was made for you.
+This challenging section, is packed with technical parts (incl. high berms, rocky surfaces, and steep parts) as it follows the river down through remote sub-alpine landscapes.
 Yewww!

 The lower Thredbo Valley Track is recommended only for physically fit, experienced and well-equipped riders.
-This extension is remote, there are no exit points or facilities until you reach the trout hatchery, off Kosciuszko Road.
+This section of the track is remote, there are no exit points or facilities until you reach the Gaden Trout hatchery, off Kosciuszko Road.